al-caveman/cavemancms/content_raw/allahuackbar/article.md

-Function --- IMO offers the believer psychological support to allow him to contain himself better at times of hardship, without needing to drink alcohol[:Alcohol is a depressant that kills 3 million people every year, directly, and others indirectly as it damages brain's function.].
+Function --- IMO offers the believer psychological support to allow him to contain himself better at times of hardship, without needing to drink piss[:Alcohol is a depressant that kills 3 million people every year, directly, and others indirectly as it damages brain's function.].

 ## ~~terrorism~~ crime